joelouthan/Theologicus/src/doctrine-christ-saves/03-the-perfection-of-his-word.md

 And his perfect word perfectly declares this:

-Believe in the Lord Jesus Christ, and you shall be saved!
+Believe in the Lord Jesus Christ, and you shall be saved.

 >John 3:14–17 (CSB) “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.
 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.